Updated: This post on Barley porridge for diabetes has been updated on October 2020 to reflect new and relevant information.

 Discount Code: special502

 Below is the recipe I use to prepare a healthy barley breakfast for my little one.

 - 250ml Whole Milk (can be semi skimmed or any milk that you prefer)

-- 2tbs of barley powder or barley flakes if you wish to have more of a cereal type rather than porridge.
+- 2tbs of barley powder or barley flakes (flakes are better, if you wish to have more of a cereal type rather than porridge).

 - 1/2tsp honey (optional but not recommended for hyper control) – The best honey to use is Raw.
-That contains high natural ingredients which can also help maintain levels and stop them from exceeding too high as opposed to store bought pasteurised (Raw Honey buy it now)
+That contains high natural ingredients which can also help maintain levels and stop them from exceeding too high, as opposed to store bought pasteurized (Raw Honey buy it now)

 - 1/2tsp flax seeds or sesame seeds for taste (optional – just to pour on top towards the end)

 - Pour all the milk into a boiling pan and at the same time pour in the Barley powder.